timothypratley/power-turtle/resources/public/conj2017-slides.md

 Which brings us back to Learning Clojure through Logo...

 Clojure is
 * Easy to get started.
-Visit our webpage and get coding
 * Its Fun!
-Logo is fun, the canvases are fun.
+  - You can draw stuff.
+  - You can interact with interesting canvases.
-* Come to program in Logo
+* Come for the Logo
 * Stay for the Clojure
-* We hope to reach more programmers by skipping the boring bits
+* We aim to reach more people by skipping the setup
   - and getting them hooked on what Clojure can do

 ---